laissez-faire-btc/safe-redaction/BIP.md

 **Why not support further redaction of a redacted transaction?**

 This would introduce additional complexity, and put additional burden on validators.
+Such support is also unnecessary, because it's possible to replace a redacted transaction with a different redacted transaction, that applies a different Redaction Statement.

 **Why use OP_RETURN to store the Redaction Statement?**